CRM ✓ Verified 2026-05-06

 Choose HubSpot if…

-• You want a generous free CRM to start with and grow into paid plans
+• You want a free or low-friction starting point that can grow into paid hubs later

 Choose Salesforce if…

-• You need unlimited customization — custom objects, flows, Apex code, Lightning components
+• You need deep customization — custom objects, flows, Apex code, Lightning components, or CPQ

-• You operate in a regulated industry requiring advanced compliance and audit trails
+• You operate in a regulated or enterprise environment that needs mature governance and audit controls

 Get the Free SaaS Stack Cheat Sheet